 Hospital policies will continue to change as we learn more about COVID-19.
 This means your birthing experience will depend on what policies your hospital, clinic, or birth center has put into place.
 We recommend that you call where you have planned to give birth close to your due date and ask questions.

 Use the March of Dimes birth plan to ask about what resources are available to support your emotional and physical needs, and what staff is doing to protect patients from COVID-19 during labor and delivery.
-When the day comes to deliver your baby, ask about any rules or policies you need to know, like if you can move around during early and active labor.
+When the day comes to deliver your baby, ask about any rules or policies you need to know, like if you can have a support person in the delivery room or if you’ll be able to move around during early and active labor.